Cypress Hills (Canada): Ecology

 Due to their higher elevation, the upper slopes and summit of the Cypress Hills experience cooler temperatures and greater rainfall than the surrounding semi-arid plains, and they support a flora and fauna that is much like that of the mountains south of the Canada–United States border in Montana and Wyoming.

 Flora

 The north-facing slopes and some of the valleys host forests of aspen, lodgepole pine, and white spruce.
 The remainder of the area is covered by mixed grass prairie, with fescue prairie in higher areas.
 Wildflowers include prairie crocus, three-flowered avens, lupine, blue bells, and prairie rose.
 There are fourteen species of orchids, including the Venus's slipper orchid and the striped coralroot orchid, which are found primarily in wooded areas and along the banks of springs and streams.
+Case studies have detected vegetation changes through woody plant encroachment, with an annual increase of shrub cover of 1 per cent.

 Fauna

 Small mammals of the area include a wide variety of rodents, as well as shrews, bats, jackrabbits, skunks, mink, weasels, foxes, bobcats, Canada lynx, and others.
 Large mammals include moose, elk, mule deer, white-tailed deer, pronghorn, coyotes, cougars, and more.
 There are several species of snakes, including the prairie rattlesnake, as well as lizards and turtles.
 The many species of birds range from mountain bluebird and greater sage-grouse to the great horned owl and other birds of prey.
 Fish in Elkwater Lake and other lakes and streams in the area include walleye, yellow perch, northern pike, several species of trout, and others.